HomeHome ImprovementHome Maintenance GuidesHow to Remove a Built-in Dishwasher

 Step 2: Shut off the Power to the Dishwasher

 Before you do anything else, shut off the electrical power to the dishwasher.
 Locate your electrical breaker panel and turn off the ability for the dishwasher electrical circuit.
-This is also why we recommend this job as a “daytime” job where you will have plenty of daylight.

-Tip: If your electrical circuits are not marked at the breaker panel, turn the dishwasher on to the “dry cycle” to illuminate the power on the dishwasher, then have someone tell you when you have tripped the connecting circuit “off.”
+Tip: If your electrical circuits are not marked at the breaker panel, turn the dishwasher on to the “dry cycle” to illuminate the power on the dishwasher, then have someone tell you when you have tripped the connecting circuit “off.

 Step 3: Shut Off the Water To The Dishwasher

 The water supply shut-off valve for most dishwashers is typically located in the cabinet underneath the sink (see image below) and is in line with your dishwasher.
-Turn off the water supply to the dishwasher by turning the shut-off valve clockwise until it is fully closed.

-Step 4: Disconnect the Wiring To the Dishwasher
+Step 4: Disconnect Wiring To the Dishwasher

-Once you have the front panel removed, use a flashlight and locate the electrical wiring harness, which is usually located near the front of the dishwasher.
+Once you have removed the front panel, use a flashlight and locate the electrical wiring harness near the dishwasher’s front.
 Test black and white wires with a voltage meter to ensure the power is off.

 Remove the dishwasher electrical box/cover containing the wires, but first, test the black and white wires with a voltage meter to ensure the power is off.
-Then remove the wired connections one at a time, starting with the ground wire (green), then the white (neutral), then the black (hot) wire.

 If this is the case, and after you have removed the waterline (see step 6), slowly pull the dishwasher away from the wall to expose it, then remove the hardwired plug from the wall or the hardwires from the junction box.
-If you have any questions, Seek the advice of a Professional Electrician.

 Step 6: Disconnect the Water Line